UNESCO Sites in Austria

 Google Reviews for "Upper Germanic-Rhaetian Limes"

-Image Credit: This image is the property of Schaengel via Wikimedia Commons using the Creative Commons Attribution-Share Alike CC BY-SA 3.0 DE license.
+Image Credit: The "Saalburg Roman Fortress Reconstruction" image is the property of Schaengel via Wikimedia Commons using the Creative Commons Attribution-Share Alike CC BY-SA 3.0 DE license.

 Note: All images featured on this page are the exclusive property of Just Traveling Thru, LLC, unless otherwise stated.
 When images from external sources are used, full credit is given to the original creator, along with a link to the specified license or usage terms.
 We are committed to respecting copyright and intellectual property rights, ensuring that all third-party images are properly attributed.
 If you have any questions regarding image ownership or usage rights, please feel free to contact us.